rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 Still, we have made some more progress.

 What if we could collapse `a -> Bool` and `a -> b` into a single and simpler function while preserving their semantics?
-Turns out that we can!
+Turns out we can!

 > The function we want must be able to tell whether an element of type `a` should be "kept" (or be "thrown out").
 >